 Basic net income per share is based upon the weighted-average number of common shares outstanding during the period.
 Diluted net income per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
-The underwriters' warrants, stock options and restricted stock units granted by us represent the only dilutive effect reflected in diluted weighted-average shares outstanding.
-See the Warrants portion of Note 10.
+Stock options and restricted stock units granted by us represent the only dilutive effect reflected in diluted weighted-average shares outstanding.